 - 255 is a reserved address and is used for broadcasting purposes.

 Subnet mask is a 32 bits long address used to distinguish between network address and host address in IP address.
 Subnet mask is always used with IP address.
-Subnet mask has only one purpose, to indentify which part of an IP address is network address and which part is host address.
+Subnet mask has only one purpose, to identify which part of an IP address is network address and which part is host address.

 For example how will we figure out network partition and host partition from IP address 192.168.1.10 ?
 Here we need subnet mask to get details about network address and host address.